codenet/understanding-rust-vmm/Vmm-reference-arg_parser.md

     }
 }
 ```
 This checks if all the arguments have been consumed or not.
-If there are are some arguments that are left to use, it means they weree either extra or some information is still not used.
-In both the cases, UnknownArg error is thrown.
+If there are some arguments that are left to use, it means they are extra, or some information is still not used.
+In both cases, an unknown arg error is thrown.

 ```rs
 impl fmt::Display for CfgArgParser {